lballabio/quantlib-old/QuantLib/Readme_Adjoint.txt

 library, in the client code it should rather appear as a template parameter (e.g. as the interpolation trait in PiecewiseYieldCurve).

+Similarly, bootstrap traits change their meaning becoming now templated by a type T in addition.
+PiecewiseYieldTermStructure takes an additional type T. Similarly, bootstrap helper, bootstrap error, bootstrap.

 Functions are generalized to templates, because we believe that in most cases the inference for the template parameters should work when not explicitly given.
 This is not always the case, e.g. close(a,0) worked for a double, but now does not compile, because 0 is interpreted as an integer. close(a,0.) does work however.

+Not all variables are template'ized, typically e.g. Time inputs stay to be of type Time = double.
+However, since all the work is done, it would be easy to extend the template type to them as well.

-Notes, Todos The constants in the error function do only compile with c++11 at the moment, we should generalize this to handle both c++03 and 11.
+Notes: The constants in the error function do only compile with c++11 at the moment, we should generalize this to handle both c++03 and 11.

+Done:

+PiecewiseYieldCurve etc.
+PiecewiseYoYInflationCurve, PiecewiseZeroInflaitonCurve etc.

+LinearInterpolation

+Todo:

+CreditCurves
+Voltermstructures

+Other 1d interpolations

+LocalBootstrap